Tips for a road trip with kids

 Since having our eldest M, we seemed to have learned along the way and I wanted to share with you my tips that we have picked up over the years that just kind of ‘work’ for us …

-- Journey times.
 Sounds obvious but I do find planning a journey around the time of my youngest baby’s nap times makes for stress free travel.
 From past experience night time travelling is not for us – irritable, tired kiddies makes for a stressful journey.
-Planning around naps and feeds means we can get a good run before havin to stop.
+Planning around naps and feeds means we can get a good run before having to stop.

 Even after all the planning we know that travelling can still end up stressful when kids are involved and you’re stuck on the motorway desperate for a wee… but these little tips we have picked up along the way have definitely reduced my stress levels.
 I would love to hear of any more helpful tips that you have picked up along the way.